Do Go On - 425 - The WWI Christmas Truce

 Yeah.

-Yeah, she's an eloquent woman with money on her mind.
+Although you sound like she's an elegant woman with money on her mind.

-And I will say yes, I do see women as possessions
+And I will say, yes, I do see women as possessions to be stolen.

-That's a feminist I'm aware to say that.
+As a feminist, I'm allowed to say that.

 Jess, go.